ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 4. Kibana - Visualizes the data stored in Elasticsearch

-Elasticsearch and Kibana are provided as [Cloud Services](https://www.elastic.co/cloud) Alternatively, docker containers can be used to set up Elasticsearch and Kibana as well.
+Elasticsearch and Kibana are provided as [Cloud Services](https://www.elastic.co/cloud) Alternatively, Docker containers can be used to set up Elasticsearch and Kibana as well.

 **Step 1:** Download the Docker images using the following commands.